Climates of Inequality: Stories of Environmental Justice

 Wednesday, April 14, 7-8:30 pm

 This discussion focuses on manoomin/psiη (wild rice) and collaborations including First We Must Consider Manoomin / Psiη (Wild Rice), which brings together tribes, intertribal treaty organizations, and University of Minnesota faculty, staff, and students.
 Moderated by Mike Dockry, Citizen Potawatomi Nation and Assistant Professor, Forest Resources, University of Minnesota.
 Co-sponsored by the Department of Forest Resources, University of Minnesota.
-Find out more, here.
+This event has passed, but you can rewatch the discussion here or read the follow-up blog post here.

 Learning from the Past: Environmental Justice and Transportation Corridor Planning